Yellow is shutting down and headed for bankruptcy, the Teamsters Union says. Here’s what to know | Federal News Network

 Last week’s reports of bankruptcy preparations arrived just days after a strike from the Teamsters, which represents Yellow’s 22,000 unionized workers, was averted.

+While the strike didn’t occur, talks of a walkout may have caused some Yellow customers to pull back, Chan said.

 A series of heated exchanges have built up between the Teamsters and Yellow, who sued the union in June after alleging it was “unjustifiably blocking” restructuring plans needed for the company’s survival.
-The Teamsters called the litigation “baseless” — with O’Brien pointing to Yellow’s “decades of gross mismanagement,” which included exhausting the $700 million federal loan.
+The Teamsters called the litigation “baseless” — with O’Brien pointing to Yellow’s “decades of gross mismanagement.”

 “The financial struggles of Yellow are not related to the union and the contracts,” Jindel said, pointing to management’s responsibility around its services and prices.
 He added the union wages from Yellow are “lower than any competitor.”